Photo: John D Sirlin/Shutterstock

 • Camping: No

-If you like crazy rock formations, head to Tonto Natural Bridge State Park in Arizona.
-It’s is one of the largest natural bridges in the world and believed to be the largest made from travertine.
-It’s 150 feet wide and more than 180 feet tall and has four observation points on top.
-You can also walk underneath the bridge through the massive rock tunnel.
-Note that dogs aren’t allowed on any of the park trails.
+If you like unusual rock formations, head to Tonto Natural Bridge State Park in Arizona.
+It’s believed to be the largest natural travertine bridge in the world, measuring about 150 feet wide and more than 180 feet tall.
+There are four viewpoints overlooking the bridge, and you can also hike down to walk underneath it through a massive rock tunnel.
+Note that dogs aren’t allowed on any of the park’s trails.

-The park has four hiking trails, all of which are extremely short (the longest is .5 miles long), but rather steep.
-After you’ve checked out the awesome arch, you can go for a swim in Pine Creek, check out the museum in the park’s historic Goodfellow Lodge, or stop by other area attractions, including the Shoofly Native American ruins, some of which are more than 1,000 years old.
+The park has a few hiking trails, all under about half a mile but steep and often slippery.
+After checking out the bridge, you can cool off in Pine Creek, explore the small museum inside the historic Goodfellow Lodge, or visit nearby sites like the Shoofly Native American ruins, some of which are more than 1,000 years old.

 Lost Dutchman State Park